Carex lupulina Willd. - Common Hop Sedge

 Morphology

-Perennial to 1.3 m from long, dark, scaly, rhizomes; stems smooth, solitary or few; basal sheaths persistent, reddish to brownish.
-Leaves septate-nodulose, to 1.5 cm wide, the uppermost (excluding bracts) with a sheath 1.5-2.5 cm.
-Spikelets cylindric, pedunculate; staminate spikelets single, terminal, to 8.5 cm long; perigynia more than 1 cm long, lance-ovate; stigmas 3; style persistent.
-Achenes trigonous, typically longer than broad.
+Perennial to 1.3 m from long, dark, scaly, rhizomes; stems smooth, solitary or few; basal sheaths persistent, reddish to brownish; leaves septate-nodulose, to 1.5 cm wide, the uppermost (excluding bracts) with a sheath 1.5-2.5 cm; spikelets cylindric, pedunculate; staminate spikelets single, terminal, to 8.5 cm long; perigynia more than 1 cm long, lance-ovate; stigmas 3; style persistent; achenes trigonous, typically longer than broad.

 Notes

-Flowers late May to June.
+Fruiting late May to July.

-Wetland indicator: Obligate
+Wetland indicator: OBL

 The specimens in these photographs could just as easily be identified as C. lupuliformis Sartwell, which is similar to C. lupulina except that the achenes are mostly as long as broad, with exaggerated thickening on the summits of the angles.
+Carex lupuliformis is very rare in NY and I have yet to come across it in the field.

 References